theobald-software/theobald-software.github.io/content/_en/board-connector/server.md

 1. BCConfigServer.exe checks the authentication and authorization of the request.
 2. Designer requests a certain setting, e.g., list of all extractions.
 3. BCConfigServer.exe reads the requested settings from the [Config directory](./advanced-techniques/backup-and-migration#configuration-files) and sends these settings to the Designer.
-4. The user changes the settings in the Designer (e.g., destination settings).
+4. The user changes the settings in the Designer.
 5. Designer sends the changed settings back to BCConfigServer.exe.
 BCConfigServer.exe saves the changed settings in the [Config directory](./advanced-techniques/backup-and-migration#configuration-files).

 ### Server Architecture